Tixl [NEW] (TXL) Price Reaches $0.45 on Top Exchanges

-Tixl [NEW] (TXL) traded flat against the dollar during the 1-day period ending at 14:00 PM E.T. on April 10th.
-Tixl [NEW] has a market capitalization of $24.14 million and approximately $2.18 million worth of Tixl [NEW] was traded on exchanges in the last 24 hours.
-In the last seven days, Tixl [NEW] has traded flat against the dollar.
-One Tixl [NEW] coin can now be bought for $0.45 or 0.00000948 BTC on cryptocurrency exchanges.
+Tixl [NEW] (TXL) traded flat against the U.S. dollar during the 24 hour period ending at 11:00 AM Eastern on April 11th.
+Over the last seven days, Tixl [NEW] has traded flat against the U.S. dollar.
+Tixl [NEW] has a total market capitalization of $24.14 million and approximately $2.18 million worth of Tixl [NEW] was traded on exchanges in the last day.
+One Tixl [NEW] coin can currently be purchased for approximately $0.45 or 0.00000948 BTC on major exchanges.

 - Wrapped Cardano (WADA) traded up 2.7% against the dollar and now trades at $1.09 or 0.00002493 BTC.